ekkyyps/IF4103_E-BOOK/README.md

 Created by:
-1. Alvianda Ricky Lukman as Back-end Eng
+1. Alvianda Ricky Lukman as Back-end
-2. M.Rayhan Ferdinand as Back-end Eng
+2. M.Rayhan Ferdinand as Back-end
-3. Ekky Yulianti Prastika S. as Front-end Eng
+3. Ekky Yulianti Prastika S. as Front-end